ResearchObject/ro-tutorials/01-creating/README.md

-For instance, a Research Object Bundle that is to be deposited at a publisher as part of a peer-reviewed article should be constructed so it would still have meaning beyond the lifetime of cloud services and even your own institution.
+For instance, a Research Object Bundle that is to be deposited at a publisher as part of a peer-reviewed article should be constructed so it would still have meaning beyond the lifetime of cloud services and your own institution's servers.
 A Research Object that is a "work in progress" within a Dropbox folder can be more lax and link directly to "live" resources.